CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-02.md

 In this lab, you have completed the following tasks:

-- Deployed to an Azure Machine Learning managed online endpoint.
+- Deployed to an Azure Machine Learning-managed online endpoint.
 - Published the chat front-end web app.